quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 signing transactions from dApps of questionable integrity.
 As reiterated above, we recommend and expect that hooks with broad usage will be published as application HIPs, and that users will adopt them only as wallets and block explorers give full support and visibility into their semantics.

+## How to Teach This

+Hooks let users customize a Hiero network with their own metaprotocols without needing to change the L1 itself.

 ## Reference Implementation